 I was five months pregnant with our first child.

-You may wonder what I was thinking going to live in Africa while pregnant.
+You may wonder what I was thinking going to live in tropical Africa while pregnant.
 But it was on my Life Path, my Fate, whatever you want to call it, so I went.

 Soon after arrival I acquired my first African doctor to guide me on my Pregnancy Journey.
 No, I do not mean a medicine man who kills white chickens and mixes up secret potions with its blood (a little saliva, some ashes, a dash of powdered bark–you get the idea).
 Please, get real.
 This man was a western-style physician, a gynecologist-obstetrician with an impressive string of initials behind his name, as well as the notation that he was a Fellow of the Royal College of Gynaecology and Obstetrics.